 The Tri-Star has three main compartments of approximately equal size, and each has two O-rings.
 The front compartment can be further divided left and right, with a zip-out divider.
 Depending on what you pack and how you like to organize, you may find this divider quite useful.
 Once divided, one side is larger than the other: the larger side can accommodate a three-ring binder; the smaller side handles a pair of shoes (inside a Packing Cube or not, your choice).

-Also available are the dual-purpose Packing Cube Shoulder Bag and Packing Cube Backpack (Tri-Star/Western Flyer).
+Also available is the dual-purpose Packing Cube Shoulder Bag.
 In preparation for and during your journey, use them to organize and pack your clothing.
-When you reach your destination and it's time to leave the Tri-Star at your hotel or hostel, repack the Packing Cube Shoulder Bag with a light jacket, wallet, lunch or small water bottle, and map, and add a shoulder strap: you're ready to go out and explore, and you've saved space by not having to bring a separate bag for day use.
+When you reach your destination and it's time to leave the Tri-Star at your hotel, hostel, or Airbnb, repack the Packing Cube Shoulder Bag with a light jacket, wallet, lunch or small water bottle, and map, and add a shoulder strap: you're ready to go out and explore, and you've saved space by not having to bring a separate bag for day use.

-The Tri-Star is made with an exterior of urethane-coated, 1050 denier, U.S. made ballistic nylon (not 1680 ballistic nylon, which is not as abrasion resistant as 1050).
-It's lined with our ultralight 200 denier Dyneema®/nylon ripstop fabric (made in Japan).
-We choose to use ballistic nylon over Cordura® as an exterior fabric: we believe 1050 denier ballistic nylon is superior for travel, as its smooth texture allows you to more easily stow and retrieve the Tri-Star from overhead compartments.
-1050 denier ballistic nylon also naturally attracts less fuzz/pet hair than Cordura®.
-Our 1050 denier ballistic nylon is custom-dyed for us in the United States.
-Our Dyneema®/nylon ripstop is the lining fabric of choice, as it's ultra lightweight (every ounce counts in one-bag travel) yet extremely tough.
-As with many TOM BIHN bags, we use YKK Aquaguard® water-repellent zippers.
-These zippers keep the weather outside where it belongs.
-All our fabrics are treated to be water resistant: you may choose to renew that resistance with Nikwax every six months to a year, depending on your use of the bag.
+The Tri-Star is made with an exterior of urethane-coated, 1050 denier or 630 denier ballistic nylon.
+It's lined with our ultralight 200 denier Halcyon/nylon ripstop fabric (made in Japan).
+We choose to use ballistic nylon as an exterior fabric because we believe it is superior for travel, as its smooth texture allows you to more easily stow and retrieve the Tri-Star from overhead compartments.
+Ballistic nylon also naturally attracts less fuzz/pet hair than other fabrics.
+Our 1050 denier and 630 denier ballistic nylon is custom-dyed for us in the United States.
+Our Halcyon/nylon ripstop is the lining fabric of choice, as it's ultra lightweight (every ounce counts in one-bag travel) yet extremely tough.

 The attachment points for an optional shoulder strap are offset on the Tri-Star to provide the best balance and comfort, should you carry the bag with a shoulder strap.
 We recommend using the Absolute Shoulder Strap with the Tri-Star if comfort is your primary concern.
 You, of course, have the option of using any shoulder strap you already have that attaches to D rings.
 The two PORON® foam padded handles of the Tri-Star are positioned for maximum comfort, stability, and balance — they are designed not just to meet at the top dead center of the bag, but kiss there too, so no fishing for the second handle.
 Grab both handles, and your Tri-Star is a balanced load.